Cesar312/retail-sales-data-lake-predictive-analytics/README.md

 A collection of SQL queries that explore the sales data, run summary statistics, and handle intermediate analysis steps.
 - **Retail-Sales-Analytics.sql**
 The final set of SQL queries that derive key business metrics, such as monthly sales, product-level aggregations, and top-selling categories.
+- **Retail-Sales-Predictive-Analytics.ipynb**
+With PySpark, we predict monthly sales by city using a linear regression model.
+The experiments were tracked using MLflow, and the trained model was saved for future predictions.

 ### Data Lake Architecture
 - **Ingest**